russross/blackfriday/README.md

 resulting XML against the schema from the xml2rfc v3 draft.
 I'm trying to stay current with the latest draft for the V3 spec:
 <https://tools.ietf.org/html/draft-hoffman-xml2rfc-21>

+> TO BE MOVED TO THE SYNTAX DOCUMENT

 # Extensions